18F/handbook/pages/18f/chapters/design.md

 Here are some common tools we use, how we use them, and how you can get access to them.
-If you can’t find the information you need in the chart below, get in touch with your design lead; they’ll be able to point you in the right direction.
+If you can’t find the information you need in the chart below, get in touch with your supervisor; they’ll be able to point you in the right direction.

 And one more thing: before you start using any new tool that asks for access to